 Human whole exome sequencing has been successfully helping researchers to obtain answers to many different and cutting-edge research and clinical questions:

 Note: Values of sample amount are only listed for your reference.
-Download the Service Specifications and Sample Requirements to learn more.
+Download the Service Specifications to learn more.
 For detailed information, please contact us with your customized requests.

 Note: Sequencing depths and analysis contents displayed are for your reference only.
 Download the Service Specifications to learn more.
 For detailed information, please contact us with your customized requests.